Web2Code: A Large-scale Webpage-to-Code Dataset and Evaluation Framework for Multimodal LLMs: Acknowledgements

 \section{Acknowledgements}

 We are thankful to Veselin Stoyanov for discussions on multimodal large language models.
 We also thank the support provided by the MBZUAI IT/corporate service teams (Ian Mathews, John Murphy, Padma Pavani, Tapas Sen, Walid Omari) and CIAI engineering team (Guowei He, Yun Xu, Yue Peng) for organizing High Performance Computing resources and services.
 Z.S. and E.X. would like to thank the MBZUAI-WIS Joint Program for AI Research.
-Z.S. also would like to thank the Google Research award grant for the support.
+Z.S. and {S.Y. also would like to thank the Google Research award grant and the Gemma Academic Program grant for their support.
+S.Y. was supported by the research fund of Hanyang University (HY-2024-2693).
+S.Y. was also partly supported by Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) (No.RS-2022-00155885, Artificial Intelligence Convergence Innovation Human Resources Development (Hanyang University ERICA)). }